Anne Jeffreys: Personal life

 Jeffreys was married twice.
 Her first marriage, to Joseph Serena in 1945, was annulled in 1949.
 They had no children.

 She married actor Robert Sterling in 1951.
 Sterling appeared with Jeffreys in one episode of the series Wagon Train ("The Julie Gage Story", in which their characters also married each other), and in Topper.
 In January 1958, the duo starred in another series, Love That Jill.
 It ran only three months, with 13 episodes shot.
 They had three sons: Jeffrey, Dana and Tyler.
 Robert Sterling died on May 30, 2006, at age 88.
-Jeffreys was a Baptist.

 In July 1956, Jeffreys' mother, Kate Jeffreys Carmichael, 67, was run down and killed by her own automobile in the driveway of her daughter's home.
 Police said Carmichael was taking books from the car's trunk when the emergency brake apparently slipped.
 The car rolled down the sloping driveway, dragging the actress's mother 26 ft.